 Image Source: Broséus et al., 2010

 Hemp based CBD extracts usually contain CBD in concentrations anywhere from 10 – 30%.
-A study of CBD levels in drug-type (marijuana), intermediate type (marijuana) and fibre-type (hemp) cannabis plants showed that hemp contained much higher levels of CBD than marijuana (1).
+A study of CBD levels in drug-type (MJ), intermediate type (MJ) and fibre-type (hemp) plants showed that hemp contained much higher levels of CBD than MJ (1).